-Fish and seafood: shellfish, mussels and oysters that you can gather at low tide and enjoy fresh out of the water.
+Fish and seafood: shellfish, mussels and oysters that you can pick up at low tide and eat straight from the sea.

-Charente Maritime with its 6,864 km² is the leading French department for the production of oysters and mussels and for the number of Roman churches.
+The Charente Maritime and its 6864km² area is the top French département for producing oysters and mussels and the number of Roman churches.